wgxcodersdc/organization/learning-resources/front-end-hack-nights/README.md

 ### How can I contribute without being a lead?

-We needs lots of help coordinating events.
+We need lots of help coordinating events.
 If you want to help out please let us know :)

 #### All Women Welcome